 While you can take a personal loan for education under a home loan property, you must take both loans from the same lender.
 However, this might not always be the ideal option for you.

 Suppose you have taken a home loan from Lender A, but Lender B offers you lower interest rates on education loans.
-Additionally, the interest rates on home loans are similar.
+Additionally, the Home loan rates & charges are similar.
 How to get an education loan from Lender B in this case?

 Additional Read: Ways to Prevent Defaulting on Education Loan